How to set up a PT company in Indonesia? [Updated 2024]

 >>> See more: Indonesia employment law

-Step 4: Prepare necessary documents
+Step 4: Prepare the necessary documents

 You need to compile all required documents for company registration, including: